1.What is the legal framework governing unilateral conduct by companies with market power?

 Most notable recent abuse cases are as follows:

-Historically, charging excessive prices to customers is among the most frequent cases penalized by the AMC.
+Historically, charging excessive prices to customers is among the most frequent cases penalised by the AMC.
 Apart from that the AMC is paying more attention to such forms of abusive unilateral conduct as creation of barriers to entry.
-For the last couple of years the AMC showed particular interest to cases where customers receive high remuneration for providing marketing services to their dominant suppliers.
+For the past couple of years, the AMC has showed particular interest to cases where customers receive high remuneration for providing marketing services to their dominant suppliers.
 In particular, the AMC seeks to verify whether the remuneration mechanism may be interpreted as hidden reward for loyalty and an instrument to hinder the competitors' access to the market.

-For many years the AMC has traditionally paid particular attention to areas of public interest, energy supply and telecommunications markets, as well as to natural monopolies and markets that may be regarded as adjacent to natural monopolies.
-Energy/oil, retail and pharmaceuticals remain among the areas of the authority's interest.
+For many years, the AMC has traditionally paid particular attention to areas of public interest, energy supply and telecommunications markets, as well as to natural monopolies and markets that may be regarded as adjacent to natural monopolies.
+Energy or oil, retail and pharmaceuticals remain among the areas of the authority’s interest.

-Revision and update of the AMC approach to relevant market definition (incl. in dominance cases) has been included into the current agenda of the AMC.
-The AMC plans to modernise the market definition guidelines, being the starting point in any investigation into potential infringements.
-It is expected that the AMC will finalize its work on the document by the end of 2018.
+Revision and update of the AMC approach to relevant market definition (incl. in dominance cases) and assessment of market power has been included into the current agenda of the AMC.
+The AMC works on two separate documents - Methodology on market definition and Methodology on definition of monopoly (dominant) position of undertakings on the market.
+The draft methodologies are already available for comments and largely reflect the respective approach of the European Commission.
+It is expected that the AMC will finalise its work on the documents by the end of 2019.

 AMC procedure improvement